slxfld/2DMiniGolf-Projekt/README(english).md

-# 2DMiniGolf-Projekt
+# 2DMiniGolf-Project
-2D Java Minigolf Netzwerk Spiel
+2D Java Minigolf Network Game

-# Beschreibung
-Diese Minigolf Spiel ist die Endversion eines Projektes, welches ich entwickelt habe und bewertet wurde.</br>
-Das Ziel des Projektes was es, ein Client/Server Mehrspieler Spiel zu entwickeln.</br>
-Dieses Spiel wurde ~150+ Stunden in einem Zeitraum von 14 Wochen erstellt.</br>
-Das Projekt nutzt die PhysicsEngine Dyn4J, http://www.dyn4j.org .</br>

-# Ausführung
+# Description
-Das Spiel startet sich über die Ausführbare JAR  in /dist, </br>
-oder über ein Kommandozeilenfenster mit dem Befehl "java -jar minigolf.jar" </br>
+This minigolf game ist the final version of a project i developed. </br>
+The goal of the project was, to create a Client/Server multiplayer game. </br>
+This project was made over the course of 14 weeks with a total coding time of ~150+ hours. </br>
+I used the Physicsengine Dyn4J, http://www.dyn4j.org in my project. </br>

-# Anleitung
+# Running
--> Anleitung.md
+You can run the game by executing the JAR in /dist </br>
+or run the game through commandline by using "java -jar minigolf.jar" </br>.

-# Erstellt mit
+# Made With
 NetBeans, https://netbeans.org/ </br>
 Java 8 JDK, https://java.com/ </br>
 Dyn4J, http://www.dyn4j.org/ </br>